 The Serviceton Silo is also due to be painted as part of this same project, it is still experiencing delays we will update this page once we have a rough date.

 Silo Art History The first silo was painted in 2015 in Northam WA.
 In January 2016, nine months after its completion, Brim in the Wimmera Mallee was painted by world renowned Australian artist Guido van Helten.
 What started as a small community project on a limited budget by the Brim Active Community Group, resulted in widespread international media attention and an influx of visitors to the region.
 The Silo Art Trail quickly followed as a partnership between GrainCorp, Juddy Roller and Yarriambiack Shire Council.
 In 2017, KDPA registered interest in Silo Art after Victorian Premier Dan Andrews and Wimmera Mallee Tourism announced a further $500,000 for additional silo art.
 The concept was to bring much needed tourism dollars into tiny towns in the Wimmera Mallee region with populations under 1,000.
 Although our request was unsuccessful, KDPA then applied through the 2018 Vic government pilot program, Pick My Project.
 This involved running a social media campaign to attract public votes.
 The submission was only just successful, receiving 180 votes.
 WWSC received $198K in February 2019 with thanks to the Victorian Government for Kaniva and Serviceton Silo Art.
 The project was then taken over by project partner WWSC.
 After numerous delays, the silo was painted in 2020.
-The designated parking area and interpretive signage are yet to be installed.
-Serviceton Silo is still experiencing delays.
+The designated parking area and interpretive signage, with new toilets are soon to be installed.